UST-QuAntiL/quantil-docs/docs/user-guide/nisq-analyzer.md

 ![Prioritization Weight Learning](./images/nisq_analyzer/learning-weights.png)

 As soon as the learning process is completed, the weights can be viewed, adapted, and the ranking can be calculated.
-The weights are normalized between 0 and 1.
+The weights are normalized with a sum of 1.
 Thus, a weight close to 1 is high, i.e., the metric has high importance, whereas a weight close to 0 is small, i.e., the metric has less importance.

 ![Prioritization Learned Weights](./images/nisq_analyzer/learned-weights.png)